Man kills one police officer, wounds two others in Budapest stabbing | Law-Order

 - Hungary

-A man injured three police officers in Budapest late on Thursday with a knife, one of whom died in a hospital, police said in a statement on Friday.
+A man injured three police officers in Budapest late on Thursday with a knife, one of whom died in a hospital, police said on Friday with prosecutors stating it was not a terrorist act.

-No further details were available and police were not immediately reachable for comment.
-Prime Minister Viktor Orban told state radio on Friday that the government would help the family of the officer who was killed.
+"It was not a terrorist act," chief prosecutor Pal Furcht told a briefing.
+He said there was an investigation underway into homicide committed against law enforcement officers.
+Prime Minister Viktor Orban told state radio earlier on Friday that the government would help the family of the 29-year-old officer who was killed.

-Orban did not give any further information about the suspect or the circumstances of the attack.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)